 Thinking about European democracy is thinking about Europe and Europeanisation.
 In that context, respondents argue that Europe should invest in what they refer to as 'connectedness'.
 It groups a range of ideas that are all aimed at fostering better knowledge of people who live in different European countries, in short, cultivating a stronger European community and feelings of belonging among European citizens.
-Ideas include among other things providing more contact opportunities for young people from different European countries, creating more (digital) spaces for debate on European affairs, making Europe Day an actual Europe-wide holiday, creating a European passport, or creating a European TV with news and stories from people all around Europe.
+Ideas include among other things providing more contact opportunities for young people from different European countries, creating more (digital) spaces for debate on European affairs, making Europe Day an actual Europe-wide holiday, creating a European passport, creating a European TV with news and stories from people all around Europe and "[...] streaming all sessions of the European Parliament" (Respondent 4495).
 A central idea that underpins all these suggestions is that a stronger and more cohesive Europe is something that should be created and maintained rather than be seen as something that grows spontaneously.
 Respondents see in this context an important task for education: